-All girls are at risk of recruitment solely by their age and gender.
-However, a subpopulation of adolescents are the most vulnerable: girls who’ve been sexually abused.
+Though all girls are at risk of recruitment solely by their age, a subpopulation of girls is the most vulnerable: those who have been sexually abused.
 Girls who have survived such abuse may demonstrate an overwhelming sense of shame, a profoundly low sense of self-worth, and an eagerness to find “love” and acceptance.
 The pimps who target and trap teen girls prey on these vulnerabilities, actively seeking abuse survivors, especially girls in the care of the state child protection system.